O'Toole rallies Bulldogs past Raritan, 34-27, to win state sectional championship - centraljersey.com

 “You needed a freight train to stop me from getting (into the end zone),” Venancio said of his game-winning touchdown catch.
 “I knew right away we were going to win this game and that the defense was going to get that stop to help us win this ring.”

-The defense sealed the state sectional championship for the Bulldogs by stuffing the Rockets in four plays.
+The defense sealed the state sectional championship for the Bulldogs by stuffing the Rockets in four plays on their second possession in overtime.
 On fourth and 20, senior cornerback Beau Kemler intercepted a pass to end the game.

+After catching two touchdowns against Raritan, Venancio has nine touchdown receptions in 2022.

+O’Toole threw for 281 yards against Raritan and has 22 touchdown passes this fall.

+Getting a chance to live that childhood dream was an “unreal” feeling for O’Toole, who was proud to deliver another state sectional crown for the school’s record book.

+“There’s one thing you do when you go play football at RFH and that is win a state championship.
+It’s what everyone before us did and what you shoot to do every year,” he said.

-First-year coach Jeremy Schulte said the team’s comeback victory was “incredible” and indicative of how his players have fought all season to become champions.
+Schulte, who is in his first-year as the Bulldogs’ head coach, said the comeback victory was “incredible” and indicative of how his players have fought all season to become champions.

 “It’s something special.
 I put my trust in the coaches and my trust in the players to get the job done.
 We had guys step up (tonight).
 It’s absolutely incredible,” Schulte said.

-Rumson-Fair Haven (7-4) has advanced to a Group II state semifinal playoff game and will meet Central Jersey Group II champion Willingboro High School.
+With the win over Raritan, Rumson-Fair Haven (7-4) has advanced to play in the semifinals of the Group II state tournament.

+The Bulldogs will play Central Jersey Group II state sectional champion Willingboro High School on Nov.
+20 at Cherokee High School in Marlton.